 In these uncertain times, we would also like to remind everyone that it is your responsibility to keep your family, neighbors and fellow South Dakotans safe by following all Federal, State and Local guidelines dealing with group gatherings and social distancing.

-CORPORATE SPONSORS OF SOUTH DAKOTA RURAL WATER
+CORPORATE PARTNERS OF SOUTH DAKOTA RURAL WATER

 Office Hours: M-F 8:00am - 4:30pm